Explanation for Variations in Charpy Impact Test Results

 have produced these differences.

-Stout from Lehigh University was a consultant to our Welding R&D
+University who was a consultant to our Welding R&D Laboratory.
+We

-Laboratory.
-We employed his suggestion of comparing the impact results with
+employed his suggestion of comparing the impact results with the percent

-the percent refined versus unrefined weld metal in each Charpy specimen.
+refined versus unrefined weld metal in each Charpy specimen.
+This

 Our Senior Metallurgist,

-carefully located Charpy specimens in this weld and was able to duplicate
+located Charpy specimens in this weld and was able to duplicate the impact

-the impact property range we had encountered.
-One Charpy producing
+property range we had encountered.
+One Charpy producing 7 and

-7 and another 45 ft-lbs in the exact same weld metal.
+another 45 ft-lbs in the exact same weld metal!
 This web page

 presents a